egorbronnikov/egorbronnikov.github.io/_pages/contact.md

     <p>The Netherlands</p>

-description: Brief info about how to contact me will be here soon.
+description: brief info about how to contact me will be here soon
 nav: true
 nav_order: 5
 social: true  # includes social icons at the bottom of the page